Contrasting Thunder Power (AIEV) and The Competition

 |-16.78%

-Thunder Power has a beta of 0.55, suggesting that its share price is 45% less volatile than the S&P 500.
-Comparatively, Thunder Power’s peers have a beta of 1.39, suggesting that their average share price is 39% more volatile than the S&P 500.
+Thunder Power has a beta of 0.55, suggesting that its stock price is 45% less volatile than the S&P 500.
+Comparatively, Thunder Power’s peers have a beta of 1.39, suggesting that their average stock price is 39% more volatile than the S&P 500.

 Thunder Power Holdings Limited manufactures passenger electric vehicles.
 Thunder Power Holdings Limited was founded in 2013 and is based in Kowloon, Hong Kong.
 Thunder Power Hong Kong Limited operates as a subsidiary of Electric Power Technology Limited.